 This culture shift means that business owners are no longer focusing on how they can make money or what can they do to make more money.
 Now there’s a focus on the consumer; why are we even in business?
 To help people live better lives.

 What are some affiliate marketing future trends?

 Things like data and attribution are expected to get more sophisticated but the real question is why?
 Because of the shift of business culture in general.

 There’s been a change in the way even the most successful affiliates do their marketing.
-Building relationships is finally going where it matters most.
+Building relationships is finally going where it matters most, just as building links has become vital in climbing up the SEO rankings (click here for link building strategies that work if you want help there).
 A more personal approach has yielded better results.
 Going the extra mile to create groups or tribes from your network has produced successful marketing campaigns.